Scaling Your Workforce

 The vast majority of workers found they liked the flexibility to work where and when they please.
 Working 9 to 5 in an office – once the dream of every upwardly mobile worker – sounded like hell.
 In a 2021 survey, 54% of employees worldwide said they would leave their job post-COVID if they were not given the flexibility to work anywhere.

-Of course, that doesn’t work for many business models.
-And yet, you as a business owner have the opportunity to transform your own workplace to meet the evolving needs of your workers while maximizing cash flow.
+Yet, you as a business owner have the opportunity to transform your own workplace to meet the evolving needs of your workers while maximizing cash flow.

 Throughout this crisis, you have been focused on the health and safety of the public, your customers and your employees.
 Where possible, you created opportunities for virtual work.
 Now that we are entering into a recovery phase, you can focus on the next set of workforce challenges.